bucsspring2024/final-project-solo/README.md

 ## Project Description

 The goal of this project is to make a lottery arcade game.
-Where the user inputs, how much money they wish to spend on lottery tickets.
-Once a number greater than 5 is typed and entered, there will be two available tickets for purchase (Ticket_One:$10, Ticket_Two: $5), which the user can click on, taking them to an interactable lottery scratcher or powerball-like game.
-The program allows the user to decide whether they wish to continue playing the lottery by providing an end game button.
-The program also keeps track of how much money the user has spent, their profits/losses from all their tickets, and displays a final message, which depends on the user's profit/loss from playing the lottery.
+In the game, the user inputs how much money they wish to spend on lottery tickets, setting their initial balance.
+After, setting their balance, the user can then click on the two displayed tickets and "purchase" them (Ticket_One:$10, Ticket_Two: $5)--the tickets are themed after universities; green for binghamton and red for stony brook--"purchasing" a ticket will take them to either an interactable lottery scratcher game or a powerball-like game.
+After, playing a lottery game, the user's initial balance gets reduced according to the price of the ticket, and user can decide whether they wish to continue playing the lottery by providing an end game button.
+The program keeps track of the user's total winnings from all their tickets, and displays their total winnings in the end screen.
+There will also be a high-score display that is shown in the start screen and end screen.

 ***